jootten/A2C_Lunar_Lander/report.md

 **For the course**:

-Implementing Artificial Neural Networks with Tensorflow (winter term 2019/20)
+Implementing Artificial Neural Networks (ANNs) with Tensorflow (winter term 2019/20)

 **Topic**: